feenr/explore-places/README.md

 ```

 ## Lambda Usage
 This does not cover creation of a lambda function.
-Once a function has been created, follow this steps
+Once a function has been created, follow these steps

 ```
 npm install
-npm build
+npm run build
-npm zip
+npm run zip
-// Upload the resulting zip file in the Lamba console
+aws lambda update-function-code --function-name [lambda-name] --zip-file fileb://dist/lambda.zip
 ```